yAudit/reports/md/10-2023-DopexV2-CLAMM.md

 [Swapping fees is done without any slippage protection](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/handlers/UniswapV3SingleTickLiquidityHandler.sol#L675).
 The team specified in the design document that they are aware of MEV attacks but don't see it as a problem but define it as "auto-compounding cost".
 It's defined as a game theory problem where MEVs will race each other to the bottom to get minimal profit.
 Additionally, minting new positions will auto-compound fees and lower slippage problems by calling the swap more frequently.

 This theory assumes that minting new positions will be frequent enough to lower the profitability of MEV attacks.
-It is a big assumption to take and it is advised to lower this attack surface.
+It is a big assumption to take, and it is advised to lower this attack surface.

 #### Impact